inspec/inspec-habitat/docs/habitat_services.md

 ### origin

 String.
-The name of the origin that created the package that backs the Service under consideration.
+The name of the origin that created the package that backs the service under consideration.

 ```ruby
 # Examine only services released by Chef